Fitting for Length

 a club.

-Obviously this is the most accurate, fitting 99% of the golfers correctly.
+Obviously this is a more accurate, fitting 95-99% of the

 The only ones that aren't fitted correctly are those with a swing that